m-Py/anticlust/README.md

 The anticlustering objective
 ----------------------------

-In the example above, the `anticlustering` function established anticlusters that were very similar with regard to the mean of each plant feature.
+In the example above, the `anticlustering` function established anticlusters that were very similar with regard to the mean and standard deviation of each plant feature.
 However, it was just a side effect that group means turned out to be similar -- the anticlustering method does not directly minimize differences in groups means.
-Instead, anticlustering employs two objectives that have been developed in the context of cluster analysis:
+Instead, anticlustering makes use of two measures of set similarity that have been developed in the context of cluster analysis:

 -   the k-means "variance" objective (Späth 1986; Valev 1998)
 -   the cluster editing "distance" objective (Böcker and Baumbach 2013; Miyauchi and Sukegawa 2015; Grötschel and Wakabayashi 1989)

 The k-means objective is given by the sum of the squared errors between cluster centers and individual data points (Jain 2010).
 The cluster editing objective is the sum of pairwise distances within anticlusters.
 Maximizing either of these objectives leads to similar groups, i.e., anticlusters.
 Minimization of the same objectives leads to a clustering, i.e., elements are as similar as possible within a set and as different as possible between sets.
+Thus, anticlustering is generally accomplished by maximizing the spread of the data in each group, whereas clustering minimizes the spread.

-To vary the objective function, it is possible change the parameter `objective`.
-To apply anticluster editing, use `objective = "distance"`, (this is also the default).
+To vary the objective function, we may change the parameter `objective`.
+To apply anticluster editing, use `objective = "distance"`, which is also the default.
 To maximize the k-means variance objective, set `objective = "variance"`.
 In many cases, the results for the `"variance"` objective (k-means) and the `"distance"` objective (anticluster editing) will be quite similar.
+The following shows the results of the maximizing the variance objective on the iris data:

 ``` r
 anticlusters <- anticlustering(features, K = 2, standardize = TRUE,